aryasabeti/espwm/README.md

 ## Other Words

 espwm is brand new - right now it can only use a single output pin, and no attention has been given to efficiency.
-Any contributions in the form of feedback or pull requests is welcome.
+Any contributions in the form of feedback or pull requests are welcome.
 Enjoy.